TranNhatTan14/Obsidian/Vocabulary/exit.md

 tags:
 links:
 synonyms:
 antonyms:
-  - genial
-  - amiable
-  - convival
 homophones:
 anagrams:
 description:
-prefix:
+prefix: ex - not or out of
 root:
 suffix:
 ---